Apple's AI Mulligan: Why the Delayed Siri Could Still Win

 Apple's AI delay looks like failure if you're counting launch dates.
 But Apple rarely wins on being first—it wins on being best for its users.

-The LLM-powered Siri arriving in spring 2026 will be judged not against ChatGPT's general capabilities, but against how well it handles the requests Apple users actually make: personal, contextual, integrated with their digital lives.
+The LLM-powered Siri arriving in September 2026 will be judged not against ChatGPT's general capabilities, but against how well it handles the requests Apple users actually make: personal, contextual, integrated with their digital lives.

 Sources: